shukenmg/DanceRevolutionColab/README.md

 - Large-scale Seq2Seq Pre-trained Models for the music-to-dance synthesis, such as the potential DanceGPT.
 - Better automatic evaluation methods for assessing the quality of generated dance motion sequences.
 Since Fréchet inception distance (FID) is the standard metric for evaluating the quality of generated images by GAN.
 In practice, we found this metric is not suitable for assessing the quality of dance motion sequences.
 - More precise detection methods for the dance motion beats.

-### Model
-We will release a pre-trained model and inference code after the main conference of ICLR 2021, please wait.

 ### Generated Example Videos
 - Ballet style